chris2511/meta-s6-rc/README.md

 A log service will be setup if `S6RC_TEMPLATE_%_log[mode]` exists and contains a valid value.
 For template services, there are two log modes available "all-in-one" and "per-instance".

 With `all-in-one` a single log file service will be setup that can be used to collect the log entries of all service instances.
-For this to work, the log service stores a file descriptor in the s6-fdholder-store that must be retrieved by each service instance.
+For this to work, the log service stores a file descriptor in the s6-fdholder service `fdstore` that must be retrieved by each service instance.

-The file descriptor can be retrieved with `s6-fdholder-retrieve /service/s6rc-fdholder/s pipe:s6rc-<template>`.
+The file descriptor can be retrieved with `s6-fdholder-retrieve /service/fdstore/s write:${TEMPLATE}-log`.
+See also [*Filedescriptor storage*](#filedescriptor-storage).
+When instantiating templates inside a [*Oneshot*](#oneshots)

 The mode `per-instance` creates a minimal log service for each service instance.
 Stdout will be automatically forwarded to this log service.